kishen-v/ppc64le-toolkit/README.md

 kubectl apply -f fio.yaml
 kubectl exec --it fio -- bash
 ```
-The fio binary is available in the path and can be run inside the pod to determine read/write I/O performance. iostat with extended metrics
+The fio binary is available in the $PATH and can be run inside the pod to determine read/write I/O performance.

-with regards to the storage's read/write wait(r_await/w_await), queue length, svctm(service time) can be monitored to identify any spikes in the metrics.
+iostat with extended metrics with regards to the storage's read/write wait(r_await/w_await), queue length, svctm(service time) can be monitored to identify any spikes in the metrics.

 Additionally, iotop can help identify processes that are IO intensive.